acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

   print(word)
 ```

 As you can see, the setup is substantially the same.
-This time, instead of counting appearances of each letter pair, we're establishing a separate set of words for each of the 676 letter pairs.
-If a word uses a letter pair, it appears in that pair's set.
+This time, instead of counting appearances of each letter pair, we're populating the W<sub>aa</sub> … W<sub>zz</sub> word sets for the 676 letter pairs.
+If a word uses a letter pair, it appears in that pair's word set.

-This gives us a direct and `O(1)` way of measuring the damage incurred by removing a letter pair: it is simply the size of its set.
+This gives us a direct and `O(1)` way of measuring the damage incurred by removing a letter pair: it is simply the size of its word set.

 After the dictionary has been scanned, all letter pairs are in play, and we can start greedy removal.
 At each step we pick the letter that inflicts the least amount of damage in terms of formable words.
-Note that any word longer than 2 letters will appear in multiple sets, and we have to remember to remove these extra copies of every "lost" word.
-Python's [`set` data type](https://docs.python.org/3.8/library/stdtypes.html#set) is doing a lot of the heavy lifting this time.
+Note that any word longer than 2 letters will appear in multiple word sets, and we have to remember to remove these extra copies of every "lost" word.
+Python's [`set` data type](https://docs.python.org/3.8/library/stdtypes.html#set) is doing a fair bit of work here.

 ### Results